2captcha/2captcha-csharp/README.md

 ```

 ### CyberSiARA
-Use this method to solve Cutcaptcha.
+Use this method to solve CyberSiARA.
 Returns a token to bypass the captcha.

 ```csharp
 CyberSiARA cyberSiARA = new CyberSiARA();